 An Informal Guide for the Perplexed

-- In addition to the seven courses, students must complete one or more campus-engaged learning activities (CEL-1) totaling a minimum of 40 hours, approximately equal to course contact hours.
-The appropriate CEL-1 will be determined in consultation with the tutorial advisor and activity sponsor.
-The student will document the fulfillment of the CEL-1 and include a reflection on it in the Division I retrospective essay.
+In addition to the seven courses, students must complete campus-engaged learning activities (CEL-1) totaling a minimum of 40 hours, approximately equal to course contact hours.
+Of these, 20 hours will involve participation in campus educational events focused on diversity, inclusion, equity and access in order to expand intercultural competencies; and 20 hours will consist of campus activities/projects of the student’s choice that meet the goals of the requirement to work collaboratively in community and meet a community need.
+The student will document the fulfillment of the CEL-1 and reflect on their CEL-1 experience in the Division I retrospective essay.

-Note: The Div I description above applies to students who entered in fall 2011 or later.
-Students who entered Hampshire College prior to fall 2011 should refer to the previous academic program description.
+Note: The Div I description above applies to students who enter in fall 2020 or later.
+Students who entered Hampshire College prior to fall 2020 should refer to the previous academic program description

-- Most students complete Div II by the end of their third year, except in the occasional cases in which the Div II committee feels they have done insufficient work in their area of concentration.
-To pass Div II (like Div I), they must 1) write a retrospective essay and 2) hand in a portfolio of Div II work, as specified by their committee.
-Once the committee receives these, it holds a final meeting with the student to discuss the Div II, and the chair, with input from the member, writes an evaluation of the student's Div II performance.
+Most students complete Div II by the end of their third year or may wait and pass at the very beginning of their fourth year.
+To pass Div II, they must 1) write an extended retrospective essay and 2) complete a portfolio of Div II work, as specified by their committee.
+Once the committee receives these, it holds a final meeting with the student to discuss the Div II, and the chair writes an evaluation of the student's Div II performance.

-- The Div III committee usually interacts with the student considerably more often than the typical Div II committee does.
-It might meet with the student once every other week or even, particularly in the final semester, once a week, to supervise progress on the Div III project.
-When the project or paper is finished, the Div III committee has a final meeting with the student, and the chair, with input from the member, writes an evaluation of the student's Div III work.
+The Div III committee meets regularly with the student during the year in order to support and supervise progress on the Div III project.
+When the project is completed, the Div III committee has a final meeting with the student, and the chair writes an evaluation of the student's Div III work.